An earlier version of this article has been donated to Wikipedia

 - 8 October 1940: Delphin of Greece with wheat and maize for Cork was torpedoed and sunk by U-103.
 All survived

-John McEvoy was the honorary consul[note 7]In the high court record John McEvoy is described as "vice consul", the speech by the current President of Estonia used the title "honourary consul".[/note] of the Republic of Estonia in Dublin.
+John McEvoy was the honorary consul[lugnote 7]In the high court record John McEvoy is described as "vice consul", the speech by the current President of Estonia used the title "honourary consul".[/lugnote] of the Republic of Estonia in Dublin.
 (44) He opposed the Soviet claim along with Estonian representatives in Switzerland.
 Even though they lacked diplomatic status, the court recognised the right of Herbert Martinson, described as "an Estonian national, resident in Switzerland" to join with John McEvoy in vindicating the rights of the absent owners.
-"Eire High Court: Zarine v.
-Owners, etc. S. S. Ramava, McEvoy & Ors. v.
-Owners, etc. S. S. Otto, McEvoy and Veldi v.
-Owners, etc. S. S. Piret and S. S. Mall, Eckert & Co. v.
-Owners, etc. S. S. Everoja".
-The American Journal of International Law. vol 36.
-(July 1942) American Society of International Law. page:490–504; "> (45) The court recognised John McEvoy and Herbert Martinson as trustees for the owners.
-The High Court considered five ships: three from Estonia, Otto, Piret and Mall, and two from Latvia, Ramava and Everoja.
-McEvoy acted for the various owners of the Estonian ships.
+(45) The court recognised John McEvoy and Herbert Martinson as trustees for the owners.
+The High Court considered five ships: three from Estonia, Otto, Piret and Mall, and two from Latvia: Ramava and Everoja.
+McEvoy acted for the unidentified owners of the Estonian ships.
 On 16 May 1941 the High Court rejected the Soviet claim.
 The Soviet authorities appealed against the decision to the five-judge Supreme Court.
-On 3 July 1941 the appeal was unanimously dismissed with costs.
-"Eire High Court: Zarine v.
-Owners, etc. S. S. Ramava, McEvoy & Ors. v.
-Owners, etc. S. S. Otto, McEvoy and Veldi v.
-Owners, etc. S. S. Piret and S. S. Mall, Eckert & Co. v.
-Owners, etc. S. S. Everoja".
-The American Journal of International Law. vol 36.
-(July 1942) American Society of International Law. page:490–504; "> (45A) The Soviet Union made a 'most emphatic' protest.
+On 3 July 1941 this appeal was unanimously dismissed with costs.
+(45A) The Soviet Union made a 'most emphatic' protest.
 (46)

-Martinson leased the three Estonian vessels to Irish Shipping for the duration of the war plus three months.
+Martinson and McEvoy leased the three Estonian vessels to Irish Shipping for the duration of the war plus three months.
 The two Latvian ships transferred to the British registry and sailed under the Red Ensign.
-Ramava moved to Britain.
-Everoja remained in Ireland, (47) and was torpedoed and sunk on 3 November 1941 by U-203 (48) while in convoy SC-52 on passage from Canada to Dublin with 6,400 tons of wheat.
+Ramava moved to Britain, and carried British cargos.
+While Everoja remained in Ireland, transporting Irish goods (47).
+Unlike Irish flagged vessels, Everoja sailed in British convoys.
+She was torpedoed and sunk on 3 November 1941 by U-203 (48) while in convoy SC-52 on passage from Canada to Dublin with 6,400 tons of wheat.
 (49)

 John McEvoy was acting at his own expense.
 There was no Estonian government to fund him.
 If he lost the case, the Soviets could have pursued him for their costs, probably bankrupting him.
 Fortunately,the Soviets lost and had to pay his legal expenses.
 The court further directed that he was to be reimbursed for his other expenses from the income earned by the Otto (Irish Willow).
 (17A) McEvoy's role was acknowledged by Estonia following its independence (the Singing Revolution), when the President of Estonia Toomas Hendrik Ilves said: